Health benefits of sport

 Vitamins and minerals are found in a variety of foods and if you are eating balanced meals, you will get adequate nutrition and perform at your highest.

-Increase energy, concentration and focus in dance by proper nutrition before and after Class, Rehearsal and/or Performance:
+Increase energy, concentration and focus by proper nutrition before and after Class, Rehearsal and/or Performance:

 https://www.actsafe.ca/wp-content/uploads/2018/08/Dancer-Nutrition.pdf

-Across the whole spectrum of dance there is little doubt that the vast majority of injuries are the result of overuse rather than trauma.
+Across the whole spectrum of physical activity there is little doubt that the vast majority of injuries are the result of overuse rather than trauma.
 These injuries tend to occur at the foot/ankle/ lower leg, low back, and hip.
 The foot/ankle/lower leg area is vulnerable to a wide range of injuries, including stress fractures, tendon injuries, sprains, and strains.
-These injuries show up with greater frequency in dancers as they age, so it is extremely important to emphasize what the young dancer can do to prevent future injuries.
+These injuries show up with greater frequency in athletes as they age, so it is extremely important to emphasize what the young athlete can do to prevent future injuries.

 Read more at: https://www.sportsmed.org//aossmimis/stop/downloads/Dance.pdf